xaynetwork/xayn_ai/README.md

 To generate the dart ffi you need to run `flutter pub get` and `flutter pub run ffigen` in the directory `bindings/dart`.

+To update the non-ffi auto generated dart code after changes to dart code you need to run `flutter pub run build_runner build`.

 The project provides a `Makefile.toml` that can be run with `cargo make`.
 You can install cargo make with: